Shadrake v Attorney-General: Rationale for law of contempt of court

-Justice Quentin Loh revisited the rationale for the law of scandalizing the court.
+Justice Quentin Loh revisited the rationale for the law of scandalising the court.
 He examined cases from other jurisdictions to outline the raison d'être of the offence, including Attorney General v.
 Times Newspapers Ltd. (1973) by the House of Lords of the United Kingdom, Solicitor-General v.
 Radio Avon Ltd. (1977) by the Court of Appeal of New Zealand, Gallagher v.
 Durack (1983) by the High Court of Australia, and Secretary for Justice v.
 Oriental Press Group Ltd. (1998) by the Court of First Instance of Hong Kong.
-These cases identified the protection of public confidence in the administration of justice as the aim of the offence of scandalizing contempt.
+These cases identified the protection of public confidence in the administration of justice as the aim of the offence of scandalising contempt.

 Justice Loh, referring to Judge of Appeal Andrew Phang Boon Leong's dicta in Pertamina Energy Trading Ltd. v.
 Karaha Bodas Co.
 LLC (2007), also clarified that the aim of the law of contempt of court is not to protect the dignity of judges.
-Rather, he emphasized the symbiotic relationship between the courts and the public – the public relies on the courts to administer justice, and the courts rely on the public for confidence in them.
+Rather, he emphasised the symbiotic relationship between the courts and the public – the public relies on the courts to administer justice, and the courts rely on the public for confidence in them.
 He hinted that the court's role in maintaining such public confidence was imputed in the common law, holding that "[i]t is ... an axiom of the common law that justice should not only be done, but should manifestly and undoubtedly be seen to be done".
-He also recognized that a balance must be struck between "ensuring that public confidence does not falter as a result of such attacks" and not "unduly restricting public discussion on the administration of justice".
+He also recognised that a balance must be struck between "ensuring that public confidence does not falter as a result of such attacks" and not "unduly restricting public discussion on the administration of justice".